Remarks by Derville Rowland, Deputy Governor, at Asset Management Sustainable Finance Seminar

 Turning to the domestic outlook, the Central Bank last year established a dedicated Climate Change Unit to drive forward our agenda on climate change risk assessment and sustainable finance.
 We have also established a Climate Risk and Sustainable Finance Forum which met for the first time in June.
 This Forum will enable stakeholders to discuss the implications of climate change for the Irish financial system and share best practices on embedding climate risk and sustainable finance considerations within firms.

-In November of last year, you will remember, we issued a letter to regulated firms setting out our clear supervisory expectations relating to climate, environment and ESG issues.
+In November of last year, you will remember, we issued a letter (PDF 4.43MB) to regulated firms setting out our clear supervisory expectations relating to climate, environment and ESG issues.
 Our supervisory expectations focus on five key areas including governance, risk management framework, scenario analysis, strategy and business model risk and disclosures.
 It was noted that our approach to climate risk and ESG issues will evolve based on our supervisory experience, engagement with industry and international developments in this area.
 That continues to be the case as we seek to accelerate action in this space.

 Looking ahead, this will include legislative implementation and supervision of the new requirements in this area – including the SFDR, Taxonomy Regulation and the amendments to UCITS / AIFMD for management companies.
 We will continue to evolve regulatory policy for the asset management sector as required in the years ahead.